-Many nurses, even experienced emergency and intensive care nurses, are uncomfortable caring for a patient who has taken an overdose.
+Caring for the patient who is experiencing an overdose due to drug/toxin exposure or poisoning can be difficult and unpredictable, and even experienced emergency and intensive care nurses may be apprehensive.
 This is not surprising, as poisoning and overdose emergencies are far less common than medical emergencies such as myocardial infarctions (MIs), cerebrovascular accidents, or traumas.
 Toxicology is not covered extensively in basic or advanced nursing textbooks, and treatment recommendations for nursing care of poisoning emergencies are often based on a small number of anecdotal reports.
 Protocols can be frustratingly vague.